-It is intriguing to know that when you are still cosying in your bed waiting for the sunrise, there is a part of the land in our own country which sees the very first radiant rays of sunlight piercing the clouds and warming up life on the land and forests alike.
+It is intriguing to know that when you are still cozying up in your bed waiting for the sunrise, there is a part of the land in our own country which sees the very first radiant rays of sunlight piercing the clouds and warming up life on the land and forests alike.
 The place which we are talking about is Dong - the easternmost village in India.
-Here the tourists climb up at 3 am to see and bask their bodies with the very first rays of sunlight.
+Here the tourists climb up the mountains at 3 am to witness the very first rays of sunlight.

 The majestic beauty of this place is really amazing to discover and explore.
-The cascading rivers, the herculean mountains are just a few aspects of its overall natural abundance.
+The cascading rivers and herculean mountains are just a few aspects of its overall natural abundance.
 It is the kind of place where one can find solitude away from the glamour of the cities.
 And if you seek all this, then Dong Valley is an option worth considering.

-Tidding - Tidding is quite popular amid the locals and travellers alike.
+Tidding.
+It is quite popular among the locals and travelers alike.
 The opulent and shining aquamarine water of this place is its major highlight.
 Furthermore, the undulating slopes create a very satisfying respite, especially for people who love nature.

-Walong - It is fundamentally a small cantonment and an administrative town carved out of Lohit District in the year of 2004.
-Known for its memorials dedicated to the Indians who died there during the hard times of 1962 Sino-India war, this place is located on the “Helmet Top” where the hot water springs attract a great number of tourists from other parts of India.
+Walong.
+It is fundamentally a small cantonment and an administrative town carved out of Lohit District in 2004.
+Known for its memorials dedicated to the Indians who died there during the hard times of the 1962 Sino-India war, this place is located on the “Helmet Top” where the hot water springs attract a great number of tourists from other parts of India.

 Watch the sunrise at 3 am.
 Witness the beautiful confluence of Lohit and Sati Rivers and enjoy trekking.

 Go and explore the Dong Van Market.
 You will surely like this place to be simply amazing owing to the various variety of flavours which this place has to offer!